Calf Implants Tampa FL

 Calf augmentation is a cosmetic procedure that has grown in popularity in the past few years.
 Patients in the Tampa area seek calf implants for a number of reasons.
 When most of us think of calf implants, we think of people who want large, sculpted calves to match the rest of their physique.
 Indeed, many people do seek calf implants for just this reason.
 But calf augmentation can also be used as a reconstructive surgery to help patients suffering from spina bifida, clubfoot, and polio.

 The calf is comprised of two main muscles, the gastrocnemius and the soleus.
 These muscle “heads” form the main projection of the calves.
 Most people have one or the other that is more pronounced.
 If the heads sit high up on the calves, there will usually be good size visible from the front.
 Lower heads will usually make the calves appear more defined, especially when viewed from the side.
 No matter what your calves are like, calf implants can help you.

-The Calf Implant Procedure
+The Calf Augmentation Procedure